justinmahar/easyjre/README.md

 - https://justinmahar.github.io/easyjre/

 The project was created using React and is hosted on GitHub pages.
+Coffee icon by [Feather](https://feathericons.com/).

 # Contributions